jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 | 2000s                    | $ 142,705,937          |
 | 2010s                    | $ 64,035,754           |

-_Average North American theater gross for each Oscar Best Picture winner.
-As the movies were dying, the industry fought back with excuses and lawsuits instead of innovation and evolution.
-Most people didn't even bother watching Oscar movies on Netflix either.
+_As technology was changing, Hollywood refused to adapt.
 All numbers from [boxofficemojo](https://boxofficemojo.com)._

 The movie industry rejected the lesson of Napster.
 Ever notice how online movies don't include opening credits, red-carpet interviews, and politically charged acceptance speeches.
-When the public controlled the lever of power, the first thing they did was erase this filler because of its useless dark majic.
+When the public controlled the lever of power, the first thing they did was erase this filler because its useless dark majic.
 When in control of the lever of power, the public wants the simple majic of a new story.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PleasantRegularGibbon' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>